Record label announces death of rap artist Lil Marlo

-ATLANTA (AP) - The rap artist known as Lil Marlo has died, his record label said Sunday.
+ATLANTA (AP) - The Atlanta-based rap artist known as Lil Marlo has died, his record label said Sunday.

 Quality Control Music announced the death of Rudolph “Marlo” Johnson in a social media post, saying he will be remembered as “a man of great talent who feared nothing.”